BurcinSayin/ButterflyValley/Quests/Verya_Possible_Missions.md

 * **Region:** Numeria
 * **Regional Info:** This land of strange technology and barbarian tribes was swiftly brought under Vanguard influence after the "Rain of Stars".
 The Vanguard established multiple "Eternal Explorer" outposts, looted most of the advanced technology.
 * **Current State:** Numeria is governed by a council of local tribe, city, and organization leaders, all of whom are overseen by the Eternal Vanguard.
 The Vanguard's primary interest is containing and studying the alien technology that litters the landscape, making the region a hotbed for their secret research projects.
-* **Objective:** Sabotage a newly unearthed piece of alien technology that is causing temporal instability before Vanguard chronomancers can weaponize it.
-An agent's Deja Vu ability will be crucial for navigating the chaotic temporal zones around the artifact at the remote "Eternal Explorer" dig site.
+* **Objective:** Sabotage a newly unearthed piece of alien technology that is causing temporal instability before Vanguard authorities can weaponize it.

 ---